RAG vs Fine-Tuning for AI Chatbots: How to Choose

 Our Recommendation

 Start with RAG.
 It's faster to implement, easier to debug, and more flexible.
-Add fine-tuning later for specific behaviors or performance optimization.
+You can launch a working chatbot in hours, immediately see which questions it struggles with, and iterate from there.
+Add fine-tuning later for specific behaviors or performance optimization once you have enough real-world conversation data to train on.

 At Chatsy, our platform handles the complexity for you.
 Upload your docs, and we automatically: